MateuszWalewski/fun-and-practice/README.md

 # christmas-app

-This is my first web application project.
+This is my first web application.

 Here I put emphasis on the process of making mistakes and fixing them in the stage of double-checking.